Zsolt Beöthy: Career

-Beöthy studied at Pest University (now Eötvös Loránd University) between 1867 and 1870, and from 1870 to 1871, he studied at the University of Vienna and the University of Munich.
+Beöthy studied at Pest University (now Eötvös Loránd University) between 1867 and 1870, and from 1870 to 1871, he studied at the University of Vienna and the Ludwig-Maximilians-Universität München.
 Between 1871 and 1875, he was an official in the Ministry of Finance.
 In 1872, he married actress Szidi Rákosi.
 He then began his writing career.
 Between 1873 and 1874, he worked as editor at Athenaeum.
 In 1875, he received his teacher and doctorate in philosophy in 1877, and divorced Rákosi in the same year.
 He taught from the beginning at a school from 1875 to 1882 and then as a university lecturer from 1878 until his death, at universities including the University of Budapest (again, now Eötvös Loránd University).
 He, at one point, lectured philosopher György Lukács.
 From 1915 to 1916, he was rector of the university.
 Between 1890 and 1920, he was the president of the National Commission of Teachers in Budapest.
 From 1903 onward, he was a member of the House of Magnates.